Katherine Airfield: Accidents and incidents

 At 7:50 am on 18 January 1939, Captain C. R. Clarke took off from the Katherine Aerodrome in his Lockheed Model 14 Super Electra of Guinea Airways (predecessor of Airlines of South Australia).
-According to Flying Doctor Clyde Fenton The plane only just cleared the end of the runway before crashing into the Katherine River.
-Although Fenton was quick to get to the site, was unable to save the four occupants.
+According to Flying Doctor Clyde Fenton, the plane only just cleared the end of the runway before crashing into the Katherine River.
+Although Fenton was quick to get to the site, he was unable to save any of the four occupants.
 These included the three pilots and a Civil Aviation Department inspector.
 The aircraft was operating a scheduled flight to Adelaide.
 Dr Clyde Fenton was among the medical responders at the crash site.